coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    denoted expression is performed at definition time.
 Type checking is done only at the time of use of the abbreviation.

-   Like for notations, if the right-hand side of an abbreviation is a partially applied constant, the abbreviation inherits the implicit arguments and notation scopes of the constant.
+   If the right-hand side of an abbreviation is a partially applied constant, the abbreviation inherits the implicit arguments and notation scopes of the constant.
 As an exception, if the right-hand side is just of the form :n:`@@qualid`, this conventionally stops the inheritance of implicit arguments.

-   Like for notations, it is possible to bind binders in abbreviations.
+   It is possible to bind (syntactic) variables in abbreviations.
 Here is an example:

    .. coqtop:: in reset